HomeAbandonedAbandoned Mediterranean Resort: Varosha Quarter in Famagusta, Cyprus

 Residents – fearing being slaughtered by the advancing tanks – fled the city with only the clothes on their backs, leaving all possessions behind.
-Other sections of Varosha were bombed by the Turkish air force, destroying many buildings.
-Once the Turks had gained control of the area they fenced it off, and have since refused admittance to anyone.
+Other sections of Varosha Cyprus were bombed by the Turkish air force, destroying many buildings.

 (click thumbnails to enlarge)

-No official visits have been granted; most of the photographs we have are from bold photographers brave enough to jump the fence and risk personal harm eluding Turkish troops in order to snap pictures.
+No official visits have been granted into Varosha, Cyprus.
+Most of the photographs we have are from bold photographers brave enough to jump the fence and risk personal harm eluding Turkish troops in order to snap pictures.

 Rebuilding Varosha would require a complete razing.
 Perhaps that is a contributing factor to why, at this point, there is no rush for a resolution.

-Video footage of Varosha during the Turkish invasion (warning: graphic): click here
+Video footage of Varosha Cyprus during the Turkish invasion (warning: graphic): click here

-Video footage of Varosha right after the Turkish attack (again, graphic):click here
+Video footage of Varosha Cyprus right after the Turkish attack (again, graphic):click here

-Video footage of a more recent visit to Varosha, long after it was deserted: click here…and part two: click here
+Video footage of a more recent visit to Varosha Cyprus after it was deserted: click here…and part two: click here